Felix Bast: Recognition

 Bast is an elected fellow of the Linnean Society of London, the most prestigious society for taxonomists in the world.
 Bast is a member and expert panellist of the International Science Council, Paris- an apex body of science academies in the world.
+In 2023 he was elected into International Science Council's Asia Pacific Focal Point as a member of advisory council.
 In 2022, he has become an expert member of International Union for Conservation of Nature.
-He served as in-residence intern with the President of India at Rashtrapati Bhawan, New Delhi in 2015 as part of Inspired Teacher program.
+He served as an in-residence intern with the President of India at Rashtrapati Bhavan, New Delhi in 2015 and received Inspired Teacher recognition- the highest recognition for university faculty in the Republic of India.
 Other recognitions include: